 Only take on what you can do

-It’s important to remember that you have seven years from the time you enrol to complete your MBA.
-While the MBA is often mapped out as a three year course in Australia, Southern Cross University provides the support for you to work through the MBA one or two subjects at a time, and save the bulk of the work for when your children are older or you are in a position to leave work for a period of time.
+It’s important to remember that you have seven years to complete your MBA from the time of enrolment.
+While the MBA is often mapped out as a three-year course in Australia, SCU provides the support for you to work through the MBA one or two subjects at a time and save the bulk of the work for when your children are older or when you’re in a position to leave work for some time.

-Doing an MBA with a family is far from impossible – in fact, studying alongside your children as they grow can be a rewarding experience.
-Southern Cross University is proud to support families to achieve their best.
+Contrary to what you may think, doing an MBA with a family is far from impossible.
+Studying alongside your children can be a rewarding experience.

 Chat to one of our friendly student enrolment advisors on 1300 589 882 to find out more.